FPGASystemsLab/src.eco32_core/README.md

 - Support for dual-threading with context switching
 - Event handling and propagation

+For detailed information about the MPU, see [MPU Documentation](mpu/mpu.md).

 ### LSU (Load-Store Unit)
 The Load-Store Unit manages memory access operations, including:
 - Data cache management with 2-way associativity